glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 When a nominal type is declared to conform to `BitwiseCopyable`, the compiler will check that instances of the type can in fact be copied bitwise.

-Any type that involves reference counting is not bitwise copyable: a copy requires incrementing the reference count; a destroy requires decrementing it.
+Any type that involves reference counting is not trivial: a copy requires incrementing the reference count; a destroy requires decrementing it.
 And all reference types are reference counted.
 So nominal reference types--classes and actors--cannot be conformed.